HTTP-RPC/Kilo/README.md

         return new ResultSetAdapter(resultSet);
     }

-Since the data is written directly to the output stream as it is read from the result set, no intermediate objects are created, significantly reducing the application's memory footprint.

 ## Parameters Class
 The `Parameters` class provides a means for executing prepared statements using named parameter values rather than indexed arguments.
 Parameter names are specified by a leading `:` character.
 For example: